Demo 1: Continuity, Plotting, and Partial Derivatives#

 return x * exp(x)

-The function is evaluated in the point \(x = -2\) with the command:
+The function is evaluated at the point \(x = -2\) with the command:

 f(-2)